463rd Airlift Group

 The United States Air Force's 463rd Airlift Group was a theater airlift unit last stationed at Little Rock Air Force Base, Arkansas.
-It was activated in 1997 and was inactivated on October 1, 2008.
+It was activated in 1997 and was inactivated in October 2008.

 It had over 1,200 Airmen.
 The unit employed 30 C-130 aircraft that perform airlift missions worldwide.
 It provided direct support to warfighting combatant commanders with theater combat aerial delivery of personnel and their resupply worldwide.

 Units

 The unit comprised eight squadrons: five flying, two maintenance, and one support.